Xon/XenForo-EmailQueue/README.md

 XenForo-EmailQueue
 ======================

-Enhances the XenForo Email queue with re-try logic and ensures front-end code queues when possible.
+Enhances the XenForo Email queue with re-try logic and ensures both the front-end and AdminCP both send via the queue.